josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 The `<code-example>` component cannot display portions of a JSON file because JSON forbids comments.
 However, you can display an entire JSON file by referencing it in the `<code-example>` `src` attribute.

-For large JSON files, you could copy the nodes-of-interest into Markdown backticks, but as it's easy to mistakenly create invalid JSON that way, consider creating a JSON partial file with the fragment you want to display.
+For large JSON files, you could copy the nodes-of-interest into Markdown backticks, but as it is easy to mistakenly create invalid JSON that way, consider creating a JSON partial file with the fragment you want to display.

-You can't test a partial file nor use it in the application, but at least your editor can confirm that it is syntactically correct.
+You cannot test a partial file nor use it in the application, but at least your editor can confirm that it is syntactically correct.
 You can also store the partial file next to the original, so it is more likely that the author will remember to keep the two in sync.

-Here's an example that excerpts certain scripts from `package.json` into a partial file named `package.1.json`.
+Here is an example that excerpts certain scripts from `package.json` into a partial file named `package.1.json`.

 <code-example header="package.json (selected scripts)" path="docs-style-guide/package.1.json"></code-example>